aschimmenti/NutriData/README.md

 ### General Analysis

-To see the entire explanatory table about the general analysis click here.
+To see the entire explanatory table about the general analysis click [here](https://github.com/aschimmenti/NutriData/blob/main/metadata.html). --> fix url link to page

 ### Quality analysis